- Safety and Security

-ResNet provides one wired network port per resident in all residence halls, and most rooms are covered by the ResNet wireless network.
-These options tend to meet most students needs when it comes to internet, so most do not need a wireless router.
-However, if you have poor wireless coverage in your room, or need to connect more than one wired device, you may set up a wireless (or wired only) router in your room.
+ResNet provides wired network ports in every residence hall room, and most rooms are covered by the ResNet wireless network.
+We highly discourage the use of personal wireless routers and wireless access points as they can interfere with the OSU wireless coverage provided in all residence halls.
+If you have poor wireless coverage in your room, or need to connect more than one wired device, you can set up a wireless (or wired only) router in your room.

 A router is a network device allowing multiple computers, handheld devices and game consoles to communicate with each other and share a single connection to the Internet.
 They usually contain one uplink (WAN) jack and between 4 and 24 Ethernet (LAN) jacks where network devices can be plugged in.
 By connecting a router in the correct way to ResNet, multiple network devices can share the same connection, and operate on the same private network.

 ResNet requires you to secure your wireless router to use it.
 You must use wireless encryption, which encodes the data transmitted between your PC and your wireless router.
 Unfortunately, some routers ship with encryption turned off, leaving it completely exposed.
 Enable your router's encryption and use the strongest form supported by your computer.
 The Wireless Protected Access (WPA) protocol and more recent WPA2 have supplanted the older and less-secure Wireless Encryption Protocol (WEP).

 Also, make sure you change the default network name and password on your router.
 Doing so will make it much more difficult for hackers to break into your router and commandeer its settings.

 Plug one end of an Ethernet cable into the orange or green internet jack in your room, and the other into the WAN, Uplink, or Internet port of the router.
 Connect your computer and other devices to the LAN ports on the router.